wasp-lang/wasp/web/blog/2023-10-12-on-importance-of-naming-in-programming.md

 ---
-title: "On Importance of Naming in Programming"
+title: "On the Importance of Naming in Programming"
 authors: [martinsos]
 image: /img/on-importance-of-naming-in-programming/variables-naming-pet-white.png
 tags: [programming, clean-code]